nqcshady/unc0ver-dark/README.md

 ## Switching from the other jailbreaks
 * The RootFS will automatically be restored
+* users of unc0ver will not have to restore rootfs
 ## Getting support
 * Use the built-in diagnostics tool
 * Join the u0 Dark [Discord](https://discord.gg/4pYwBCb)